lykmapipo/kue-scheduler/README.md

 Scheduling API is heavily inspired and borrowed from [agenda](https://github.com/rschmukler/agenda) and others.

-*Note!: expiry key notification are now enabled by default, if provided kue options has a permission to do so*
+*Note!: expiry key notification are now enabled by default, if provided kue options has a permission to do so unless explicit disabled by passing `skipConfig` option when creating `kue` instance*

 ## Requirements
 - Redis 2.8.0 or higher.